 What do you think, is cannibalism acceptable in some circumstances e.g. during drought and/or famine?

-Types of Anthropophagy
+Other Types of Cannibalism

-The other four minor types of cannibalism are:
+The other types of cannibalism are:

-c) Survival Cannibalism
+c) Survival (Emergency) Cannibalism

 d) Sexual Cannibalism